The consumption of alcohol pervades every aspect our society. We use alcohol to both celebrate and commiserate.

-A party is not a party if you don’t ‘get smashed’, we are even programmed to use alcohol it to help us deal with challenging emotional situations; who hasn’t heard of the phrase ‘dutch-courage’?
+A party is not a party if you don’t ‘get smashed’, we are even programmed to use alcohol to help us deal with challenging emotional situations; who hasn’t heard of the phrase ‘dutch-courage’?

 Alcohol Counsellor and Alcoholism Help | Online Alcohol Counselling | North London | UK

 How Do We Know When We Have a Drink Problem?

-So distorted has the narrative become that we even celebrate our ‘monster hangover’ and hold it up as a badge of honour, a right of passage to acceptance within our own peer groups.
+So distorted has the narrative become that we even celebrate our hangover and hold it up as a badge of honour, a right of passage to acceptance within our own peer groups.

-For some of us the ‘odd drink’ can quickly and easily spiral to a level of alcoholic consumption that cannot be controlled.
-When alcohol is replaced with traditional coping mechanisms the cycle of addiction begins.
+For some of us the odd drink can quickly and easily spiral to a level of alcoholic consumption that cannot be controlled.
+When alcohol is replaced with traditional coping mechanisms the cycle of addiction can begin.

 Recent studies also show that regular binge drinking (which is often a common way of consuming alcohol in the UK) is more likely to contribute to the development of compulsive alcohol consumption.